hanneshayashi/terraform-provider-gdrive/docs/resources/label_permission.md

 - `audience` (String) Audience to grant a role to.

 The magic value of 'audiences/default' may be used to apply the role to the default audience in the context of the organization that owns the Label.
-- `email` (String) Specifies the email address for a user or group pricinpal.
+- `email` (String) Specifies the email address for a user or group principal.

 User and Group permissions may only be inserted using email address.
 - `use_admin_access` (Boolean) Set to true in order to use the user's admin credentials.